fuanho/Maximum-leaf-spanning-tree/README.md

 ###### tags: `Spanning Tree` `algorithm`

-**Warning : If pictures are not working click [GitHub+Mermaid](https://chrome.google.com/webstore/detail/github-%20-mermaid/goiiopgdnkogdbjmncgedmgpoajilohe) to add this expansion**
+**Warning : If pictures are not working, click on [GitHub+Mermaid](https://chrome.google.com/webstore/detail/github-%20-mermaid/goiiopgdnkogdbjmncgedmgpoajilohe) to add this expansion**

 ## Description: